 despite what you're told in some of those cheap dime novels.
 People

-reading this book and comparing it with their own MP experiences, remember
+reading this book and comparing it with their own experiences, remember

-that as Truddi Chase says no two MP households are alike, we all have
+that as Truddi Chase says no two groups or systems are alike, we all have

 different ways of communicating, perceiving the world, processing